 In British Columbia, any criminal proceeding that is not brought under s.577 of the Criminal Code is begun with the laying of an information (Form 2, Offence Act / Form 2, Criminal Code).
 Usually this form is laid by a law enforcement officer but it can also be laid by a member of the public.

-This is sometimes known as a private prosecution and is used by the public to bring the court’s attention to criminal activity that they believe to be occurring.
-Once written, the information is taken before a judge and sworn under oath.
+This is known as a private prosecution and is used by any person to bring the court’s attention to criminal activity that they believe to be occurring.
+Section 507.1 of the Criminal Code Once written, the information is taken before a judge and sworn under oath.

 The only formal qualification for the laying of an information is a belief “on reasonable grounds” that the stated offence is occurring.
 This is covered in s.504 of the Criminal Code